The shape of a random affine Weyl group element and random core partitions

 In \cite{LLMS}, we proved an enumerative identity

-where the sum is over $n$-cores of degree $m$. {\it Weak tableaux} count paths in the $n$-core graph. {\it Strong tableaux} are defined in terms of the strong (Bruhat) order.
-The terms on the right hand side of \eqref{E:nfact} would give the natural analogue of the Plancherel measure for partitions.
-In \cite{LLMS}, a symmetric function generalization of \eqref{E:nfact} is also given, and involves affine Stanley symmetric functions and {\it $k$-Schur functions}.
-The identity \eqref{E:nfact} is generalized to the Kac-Moody case in \cite{LS}.
+where the sum is over $n$-cores of degree $m$. \textit{Weak tableaux} count paths in the $n$-core graph. \textit{Strong tableaux} are defined in terms of the strong (Bruhat) order.
+The terms on the right-hand side of \eqref{E:nfact} would give the natural analogue of the Plancherel measure for partitions.
+In \cite{LLMS}, a symmetric function generalization of \eqref{E:nfact} is also given, and involves affine Stanley symmetric functions and {\it$k$-Schur functions}.
+The identity \eqref{E:nfact} is generalized to the Kac--Moody case in \cite{LS}.